Cuprate/cuprate/database/README.md

 This is "good enough" for now, however ideally, this hot-swapping of backends would be able to be done at _runtime_.

-`cuprate_database` as it is now, cannot compile _both_ backends and swap based on user input at runtime; it must be compiled with a certain backend, which will produce a binary only using that backend.
+As it is now, `cuprate_database` cannot compile _both_ backends and swap based on user input at runtime; it must be compiled with a certain backend, which will produce a binary with only that backend.

 This also means things like [CI testing multiple backends is awkward](https://github.com/Cuprate/cuprate/blob/main/.github/workflows/ci.yml#L132-L136), as we must re-compile with different feature flags instead.

 ### 10.3 Copying unaligned bytes
 As mentioned in [`(De)serialization`](#8-deserialization), bytes are _copied_ when they are turned into a type `T` due to unaligned bytes being returned from database backends.

-The reference would be casted but would not be properly aligned to the type `T`; [such a type even existing causes undefined behavior](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).
+Using a regular reference cast results in an improperly aligned type `T`; [such a type even existing causes undefined behavior](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).
 In our case, `bytemuck` saves us by panicking when this occurs.

 Thus, when using with `cuprate_database`'s database traits, an _owned_ `T` is returned.

-This unfortunately means `&[u8]` cannot be returned, thus `StorableVec` exists.
+This is doubly unfortunately for `&[u8]` as this does not even need deserialization.

 For example, `StorableVec` could have been this:
 ```rust